Will My Orthotics Fit in Normal Shoes?

 Quick Checklist Before You Buy Any Shoe

-Use this checklist every time you shop for shoes.
-If a shoe passes all five checks, it is very likely to work with your orthotics:
+Use this checklist every time you shop.
+If a shoe passes all five checks, it's very likely to work with your orthotics:

 - ✓ The insole lifts out cleanly without tearing